 Introduction to becoming a freelance journalist

 Journalism has been defined as: "Writing intended for publication in a newspaper or magazine, or for broadcast on a radio or television program featuring news, sports, entertainment, or other timely material." - Thomson Gale

 Depending on which area of journalism your heart desires will decide your route to your destination.
-If your desire is to work for the nationals then a journalism degree or years working for little pay or reward as a freelance journalist or junior reporter may be the best route.
+If your desire is to work for the nationals then a journalism degree or years working as a freelance journalist or junior reporter may be the best route.
 If your desire is to support your income in later life by writing a few articles a week for magazines and small publications then a few courses to give you enthusiasm and a better understanding of what may be asked of you may be a better option.

 More on freelancing as a journalist.